Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

 \section{Results and Discussion}

-Figure \ref{fig:Fig1}a presents a schematic of an antenna-coupled superconducting nanowire, in which the antenna functions as the photon collector and the nanowire serves as the single-photon sensing element.
-A crossed bowtie-shaped antenna is placed on top of the superconducting nanowire, with its narrow feed gap centered on the nanowire to maximize coupling between the free-space electromagnetic radiation and the photon-sensitive nanowire.
-As the photon-sensitive nanowire segment can be very short (i.e., sub-micron in length), the inclusion of series inductors ($L_{ind}$) may be necessary to increase the inductance of the detector, preventing the photon-sensitive nanowire from latching into a resistive state after photon-detection events.
-In addition, although a single antenna coupled to a short nanowire segment is shown in Figure \ref{fig:Fig1}a, multiple such antenna-coupled nanowire structures can be connected via wider, photon-insensitive superconducting connecting strips to form an antenna-coupled nanowire meander geometry, as discussed later in the periodic antenna array configuration.

-In this work, we employ a crossed bowtie-shaped antenna due to its simple geometry and relatively broadband resonance, although alternative antenna designs can also be used \cite{brown2015fan}.
-Figure \ref{fig:Fig1}b shows metallic (i.e., gold) bowtie antennas placed on a narrow, photon-sensitive superconducting nanowire, where $L$ denotes the antenna arm length, $h$ the arm width, $b$ the apex width, and $g$ the antenna feed gap.
-The photon-sensitive nanowire is positioned at the center of the feed gap, which is typically chosen to be smaller than the nanowire width to maximize overlap between the localized electromagnetic field and the nanowire.
+Figure \ref{fig:Fig1}a presents a schematic of an antenna-coupled superconducting nanowire, in which a crossed bowtie antenna is placed on top of the superconducting nanowire, with its narrow feed gap centered on the nanowire to maximize coupling to the incident free-space radiation.
+As the photon-sensitive nanowire segment can be very short (i.e., sub-micron in length), the inclusion of series inductors ($L_{ind}$) may be necessary to increase the inductance of the detector and prevent latching after photon-detection events.
+In this work, we employ a crossed bowtie antenna due to its simple geometry and relatively broadband resonance.
+Figure \ref{fig:Fig1}b shows metallic (i.e., gold) bowtie antennas on a photon-sensitive superconducting nanowire, where $L$ denotes the antenna arm length, $h$ the arm width, $b$ the apex width, and $g$ the antenna feed gap.
+The feed gap is typically chosen to be smaller than the nanowire width to maximize overlap between the localized field and the photon-sensitive nanowire.